 The parameters on LinkedIn image posts can be complicated to untangle as the site continues to evolve, offering new options for personal accounts and businesses.
-There’s a reason why so many people rely on LinkedIn for career advancement, even if the rules governing its images are uncharted territory for most..
+There’s a reason why so many people rely on LinkedIn for career advancement, even if the rules governing its images are uncharted territory for most.

-Once you’ve set up your profile, it might be useful for you to incorporate LinkedIn ads in your growth plan.
+Once you’ve set up your profile, it might be useful for you to incorporate LinkedIn ads into your growth plan.
 LinkedIn’s Ad targeting allows users to get very specific with their audience.
 Businesses that need to target based on job type, seniority, industry, and title can reliably do so with the LinkedIn Ads platform.

-In this section, we’ll outline how to get started with LinkedIn advertising, ad dimensions on LinkedIn, the various ad formats and, how to design them.
+In this section, we’ll outline how to get started with LinkedIn advertising, ad dimensions on LinkedIn, the various ad formats, and how to design them.

 Now that you’ve made your LinkedIn ad account, you’ll need to keep the four main ad sizes in mind.
 Since you’re paying for the audience's attention now, it’s important to stick to best design practices so that you’re capturing the interest right away.
-The extra care into following LinkedIn’s guidelines will result in better conversion rates, and allow you to run a more efficient campaign.
+The extra care in following LinkedIn’s guidelines will result in better conversion rates, and allow you to run a more efficient campaign.
 Ad creatives are also an item that you don’t want to be artificially resized; it’ll be noticeable to your audience and reflect poorly on your brand.

-For single image ads, LinkedIn recommends you stick to a size of 1200 x 627 pixels.
-LinkedIn single image ads are best if you have a simple CTA and are aiming to retarget a specific product or service, rather than tell a story with your post.
-Single image ads also work well because you can invest more time in designing one strong creative, which will often leave a better overall impression.
+For single-image ads, LinkedIn recommends you stick to a size of 1200 x 627 pixels.
+LinkedIn single-image ads are best if you have a simple CTA and are aiming to retarget a specific product or service, rather than tell a story with your post.
+Single-image ads also work well because you can invest more time in designing one strong creative, which will often leave a better overall impression.
 If you want to find out how your ads will look on the platform, you can use the community’s LinkedIn Ad Mockup.

 There are a number of different sizes for LinkedIn videos, but the 3 main options are landscape (1920 x 1080 pixels), square (1080 x 1080 pixels), and vertical (1080 x 1920 pixels).
 For more information on specific formats and sizes, you can refer to LinkedIn’s official video sizing resource.
-Videos are a great tool to capture an audience’s attention, tell the story of your brand, shine light on company culture and, of course, can be used if you have a specific feature that you want to highlight.
+Videos are a great tool to capture an audience’s attention, tell the story of your brand, shine a light on company culture and, of course, can be used if you have a specific feature that you want to highlight.

 LinkedIn Sponsored InMail dimensions work best at 300 x 250 pixels.
 This feature is best for highly targeted audiences, where you can set up a more customized message and image that will be sent directly to their inbox.
 Aim to pair your image design with the messaging, in order to create a cohesive message that is easy for your target audience to understand.

 With a vast variety of ad formats, media types, and audience targeting, it’s safe to say that no one size fits all on LinkedIn advertising.
-The most important concept to remember when designing for LinkedIn social posts and ads is to design with consistency.
-It makes your ads more recognizable, and builds up your brand equity over time.
+The most important concept to remember when designing LinkedIn social posts and ads is to design with consistency.
+It makes your ads more recognizable and builds up your brand equity over time.

-LinkedIn personal accounts are governed by the similar principles as business pages.
+LinkedIn personal accounts are governed by similar principles as business pages.
 You’re still representing a brand, except now, it’s your personal brand rather than a business.
 Keep your profile professional and display your experience in a way that fits your industry.

 Selecting a LinkedIn profile photo is different than any other social media platform.
 You want to convey a sense of professionalism and distinction.
-Head shots are preferred as they provide a more personalized feel than a distant full-body shot.
-Keep your head shots up to date.
+Headshots are preferred as they provide a more personalized feel than a distant full-body shot.
+Keep your headshots up to date.
 Showing up to an interview after posting a picture from a decade earlier will make for a jarring first impression.

 Finally, make sure to have the right sized image for your photo to avoid it becoming artificially resized.
 LinkedIn recommends the profile photo image size to be 400 by 400 pixels for the best results.